The short answer is: No.

 “shape their own lives in the here and now, because we believe it’s the only life we have.
 We make sense of the world through logic, reason, and evidence, and always seek to treat those around us with warmth, understanding, and respect.“

+So please go to their website and reach out to actual Humanists to find out more about them, what they do believe and do.
 If you are wondering whether you might be a Humanist yourself you can take a fun quiz on their website, here.

 So why aren’t you a Humanist?
 They sound awesome!